· 4 min read

 • Origin: A Pacific Northwest gastropub item, built around the Willamette Valley hazelnut crop

-On the cutting board at a Portland gastropub in early autumn the cross-section shows three bands: a pale brioche crown, a dark brown nut crust across the breast, a streak of mustard at the bread line, shredded greens pushing out beneath.
+On the cutting board, the cross-section shows three bands: pale brioche, dark brown nut crust across the breast, a streak of mustard at the bread line, shredded greens underneath.
 The smell off the cut face is butter-toasted hazelnut, a back-of-the-pan note close to praline before the sugar goes in, a faint mustard sharpness under it.
-The crust cracks audibly and gives in fragments rather than a clean snap; the breast tastes faintly of brine and more strongly of toasted nut oil, and that woody sweetness holds in the back of the mouth long after the chicken is gone.
+The crust cracks and gives in fragments rather than a clean snap.
+The breast tastes faintly of brine and more strongly of toasted nut oil, and that woody sweetness lingers well after the chicken is gone.

 Origin and history

 George Dorris planted the first commercial filbert orchard in the United States on a hundred acres of bottomland along the Willamette River near Springfield, Oregon, in 1903.
-The orchard ran on Barcelona-variety trees grafted to Turkish hazel rootstock, both brought in through a Pacific Northwest nursery network that had begun trialling European hazelnut varieties in the 1880s.
-Dorris Ranch still stands as a living-history orchard, run by the Willamalane Park and Recreation District since 1980, with descendant trees from the 1903 planting still bearing on the original riverside ground.
+The trees were Barcelona-variety grafted to Turkish hazel rootstock, brought in through a Pacific Northwest nursery network that had been trialling European hazelnut varieties since the 1880s.
+Dorris Ranch still stands as a living-history site, run by the Willamalane Park and Recreation District since 1980, with descendant trees from the 1903 planting still bearing on the original riverside ground.

-The Willamette Valley industry grew through the twentieth century as European blight wiped out other American hazelnut regions and left Oregon the only commercially viable producer in the country.
-The chicken sandwich is a much later restaurant-trade adaptation of that crop.
-Hazelnut-crusted proteins began turning up on Pacific Northwest gastropub menus across the 1990s and 2000s, riding a broader regional-ingredient convention, and the dish has never settled into a single named build the way a Buffalo wing or a Cuban sandwich has, with the named restaurants carrying it shifting year to year.
-By 2024 Oregon orchards were still producing roughly 99 percent of the domestic American hazelnut crop, the Willamette Valley supplying nearly the whole national supply.
+The Willamette Valley industry grew through the twentieth century as Eastern Filbert Blight periodically damaged other American hazelnut regions and left Oregon the dominant producer.
+OSU's hazelnut breeding program, running since the mid-twentieth century, has released multiple commercial varieties; Jefferson and Yamhill, the two most widely planted blight-resistant releases, were introduced in 2009 and 2012 respectively and are now common in commercial orchards across the valley.
+The chicken sandwich is a much later restaurant-trade reading of that crop.
+Hazelnut-crusted proteins appeared on Pacific Northwest gastropub menus across the 1990s and 2000s riding a regional-ingredient push, and no single kitchen has documented a founding build.
+By 2024 Oregon orchards were still producing roughly 99 percent of the domestic American hazelnut supply.

 Read next